 They seem to have found a spot that they like, and it's a meadow.
 "Stay away from meadows", I kept saying to myself in Sarajevo, only to end up in this situation where I am forced to follow kids who run into a meadow.
 How ironical it is that on such a peaceful day, where the sun is shining, this moment where kids are laughing, playing and happily running up that hill, feels like the most worrisome moment in this Round-the-World trip, more worrisome than the moment when I accidentally landed in Compton, and more worrisome than the powerful thunderstorms that would not allow us to land in Islamabad for hours.
 Luckily, they listen to me immediately as I let them know that we should stick to the road.
 But not much later, the kids feel attracted to a similar spot.
 A woman, who lives in a nearby house, apparently feels the same concerns as I do, but instead of mentioning mines, she tells them that we must beware of snakes.
 One thing is for sure: It was a very reasonable idea to return to the road in this place, where we continue to enjoy a nice view on Sarajevo and take some pictures before we slowly head back down to their house, where I thank the kids and their mother for their friendly gesture and their hospitality.

 15 minutes later I am back in the hostel, where Arijan, the son of those who run the hostel, tells me more about Bosnia's most recent war.
 He shows me some of his "war souvenirs".
 Collecting bullets and other war objects is a hobby among some people in Sarajevo.
 Arijan and I exchange thoughts revolving around Bosnia, while I am slowly getting prepared to leave.
-In a few hours the next flight would take me to Zagreb, the final place of this Round-the-World trip before heading back to Germany.
+In a few hours the next flight would take me to Zagreb, the final place of this Round-the-World trip.
 "How does it feel to be inside an airplane?", Arijan asks me and reminds me how priviliged I am to soon take my eleventh flight in six weeks.
 A taxi is not necessary.
 Arijan's father offers to take me to the airport for a much cheaper price.

 Back at the airport, a man greets me and asks me how I liked his country.
 "Don't you recognize me?", he asks me in Bosnian.
 Then I figure out that it is the taxi driver who took me to the old town when I arrived.
 Too bad that I cannot fully explain to him how I feel after my first stay in Sarajevo.
 Not only am I impressed by the hospitality and generosity of the Bosnian people towards foreigners, but as much am I amazed at how many of them take care of each other, like the young Bosnian man who broke a piece of bread in half, sat down right next to the old poor woman on the street and gave her one half of bread while starting a conversation with her.
 I had never seen something like this before.
 Indira asked me what I like so much about Sarajevo.
 I visited this country right after having visited numerous other countries on different continents, after visiting many beautiful places.
 And despite of all the bullet holes, the traces of mortars and the broken premises, all the scars of Sarajevo never managed to cover the beauty of Sarajevo.
 Before I arrived here, I witnessed the biggest man-made structures in the world, such as the Great Wall of China, the tallest building on this planet in Dubai.
 But if you want to talk about size, I would ask any traveller to look at the heart of the Bosnian people.